US-Russia talks sideline Ukraine and Europe

 A spokeswoman stressed that the process remains in its early stages, saying: “One phone call followed by one meeting is not sufficient to establish enduring peace.”

-Ushakov said that a meeting between Trump and Putin was mentioned, but no date has been agreed.
+Ushakov had earlier also said that a meeting between Trump and Putin was mentioned, but no date has been agreed.
 A meeting is “unlikely” to take place next week, he noted.

-Al Jazeera’s Yulia Shapovalova, reporting from Moscow, said that while neither the US nor Russia expects a quick breakthrough, “there’s a lot of optimism in the air, as well as scepticism”.
+Shapovalova said that while neither the US nor Russia expects a quick breakthrough, “there’s a lot of optimism in the air, as well as scepticism”.

 Ukraine demands ‘security guarantees’